wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 1. Select **Save**.
 1. Select **Publish**.
 1. Select the back arrow in your browser to close the form designer.
-1. At this point it is possible to add data directly to your table.
+1. At this point it's possible to add data directly to your table.
 Select **Add data** and the screen below will appear.
 You can begin entering as many rows as you like.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of data entry screen.](../media/data-entry-screen.png)

-It is also possible to import data into your table.
-We will show you how to do that in the next exercise.
+It's also possible to import data into your table.
+We'll show you how to do that in the next exercise.